taqtiqa/julia-build/docs/README.md

 ## Definitions

-Build definitions are simple shell scripts that get sourced in the julia-build environment so they can invoke functions that fetch necessary packages and compile them into the destination directory.
-The complete list of  is here [Julia definitions](https://github.com/jlenv/julia-build/tree/master/share/julia-build)
+Build definitions are simple shell scripts that get sourced in the `julia-build` environment so they can invoke functions that fetch necessary packages and compile them into the destination directory.
+The complete list of [Julia definitions](https://github.com/jlenv/julia-build/tree/master/share/julia-build) is here.

 The basic invocation from a build definition is the function to download and install a package from a tarball: